So why should you invest in sports massage?

 Sports massage can aid your immune system, your circulatory system.
-It can realign tiny muscle fibres to relieve knots so the muscle and even assist nerves.
+It can realign tiny muscle fibers to relieve knots so the muscle and even assist nerves.

 Your therapist will also aid you with stretching.
 Stretching is, in my opinion is vital to obtaining a healthy fit body.